rafaqz/DimensionalData.jl/docs/src/selectors.md

 ## Lookups

-Selectors find indices in the `LookupArray` of each dimension.
+Selectors find indices in the `Lookup` of each dimension.
-LookupArrays wrap other `AbstractArray` (often `AbstractRange`) but add aditional traits to facilitate fast lookups or specifing point or interval behviour.
+Lookups wrap other `AbstractArray` (often `AbstractRange`) but add aditional traits to facilitate fast lookups or specifing point or interval behviour.
 These are usually detected automatically.

 ````@example selectors
-using DimensionalData.LookupArrays
+using DimensionalData.Lookups
 ````
 ::: tabs